-Choral Music at
+Choral Music at East Carolina University

-The East Carolina University School of Music is home to four choral ensembles, each of which is open to any ECU student, regardless of major.
+The East Carolina University School of Music is home to five choral ensembles, each of which is open to any ECU student, regardless of major.
 Here in the ECU choral program, we pride ourselves on working hard, performing great music at a very high level, and having fun doing it!

 Students who have past experience singing in high school, college, or church choral programs are highly encouraged to be part of the choirs at ECU.
-Each of ECU’s choral ensembles can be taken for fine arts credit.
+Each of ECU’s curricular choral ensembles can be taken for fine arts credit.

 For more on graduate studies in choral music, visit our Choral Conducting web page.